CACI-International/ergo/so/README.md

     With std disabled it gets much smaller.
 This may be appropriate anyway since std is not ABI-stable.
 Size may not be a big concern since they won't be downloaded often.
 WASM allows the plugins to be loaded on any platform.

-### Configuration/definition notes
-* The program should support two modes of operation (though a clever implementation may not need to make these explicit):
-  * Basic: Writing and running scripts anywhere.
-  * Project: Writing scripts that are self-contained within a project directory/hierarchy.
-* In project-mode, the program should not look at any files outside of the project (so that consistency and repeatability is all within the project boundaries).
-* In project-mode, there should be some notion of top-level scripts which are available to all scripts.
-Loaded scripts should only have access to the environment resulting from loading the top-level scripts (no inheritance of the environment from the script loading another script).
-This is beneficial to reduce complexity of analysis when, say, trying to find where a binding is defined.
-It also allows one to execute any file from any subdirectory in a consistent way.
-  * Or, should scripts always have a clean environment, but be allowed to load from the top-level scripts in some convenient/directory-agnostic way?
-* In basic-mode, there should be a number of standard user/global directories where scripts are loaded from (and/or that serve as a load path when looking up a script to load).

-#### Possible implementation
-Project-mode is detected by the presence of a particular dotfile somewhere in the parent hierarchy.
-That dotfile (or maybe folder) is where project top-level scripts reside.
-In the "inherit top-level environment" case, maybe it just loads the dotfile, and the (map) result of loading the dotfile is put in the environment.
-In the "load top-level scripts" case, a folder is used as the root directory from which other things can load scripts.

-Since the program is fairly permissive, it's not necessarily easy to enforce referral to files only within the project folder.
-It can, however, be a feature of the `track` command, among other things (maybe a general path-resolution context feature would be useful here).

-In basic-mode (detected by the lack of a project-mode dotfile), a `.config` and an `/etc` file/folder will be used, maybe in addition to a different dotfile/folder in all parent directories.
-Parent directories will have higher priority than `.config`, and that will have higher priority than `/etc`.
-The "load all into environment" case will simply load from lowest to highest priority.